 Explore short- and long-term trends for those water quality parameters that are most useful in evaluating the extent of nutrient pollution.

-Each icon displayed on the map represents one monitoring station; it shows whether the data collected there for the selected water quality measure shows a statistically significant trend, and if so, whether it was increasing or decreasing, weak (<10% change/year) or strong (>10%/year).
+Use the map to select a water quality parameter, time period, and geographic area.
+The map displays a summary of Seasonal Kendall Tau statistical trend analyses.
+Each icon represents a monitoring location, which may include one or more monitoring stations grouped together.
+The icon indicates whether the data for the selected water quality measure shows a statistically significant trend - and if so, whether it is increasing or decreasing, and whether the trend is weak (<10% change/year) or strong (>10%/year).

 The Coastal Charlotte Harbor Monitoring Network (CCHMN) is a regional partnership of agencies (managed under the CHNEP) initiated in 2001 that collects monthly water quality data using a consistent, technically sound sampling design.
 Long-term random sampling of water quality conditions throughout waterbodies allows scientific assessment of water quality trends.
 CCHMN field and laboratory partners collect and analyze water samples from 60 randomly selected field sites throughout 10 waterbodies each month, including Lemon Bay, Cape Haze/Gasparilla Sound, Charlotte Harbor, Pine Island Sound, Matlacha Pass, San Carlos Bay, Estero Bay and the Tidal Myakka, Peace, and Caloosahatchee Rivers.
 Fifteen water quality parameters are measured and analyzed using consistent field and laboratory methods (CHNEP 2015 and CHNEP 2016 and CHNEP 2019) following FDEP 2017 SOPs (Effective 4/16/2018) Field testing overall – FT 1000.